 community volunteer

 Thank you so much for your interest in volunteering with Bridges to Change.
 Our volunteers are essential to supporting our organization’s mission.
-All volunteers must complete an application and read the orientation materials in their entirety.

 a woman pushes a lawnmower from right to left in a backyard